Ozziekins/devops/k8s/README.md

 # Bonus

 1. Read about `Ingress, Ingress controller, StatefulSet, DaemonSet, PersistentVolumes`, provide the explanation in a nutshell, as you understand it.
 No copy paste.
-    Ingress- I understand this as a resource in kubernetes that serves as a manager in the cluster inbetween the service and incoming client http/https requests.
+    <ins>Ingress</ins>- I understand this as a resource in kubernetes that serves as a manager in the cluster inbetween the service and incoming client http/https requests.
     Ingress controller- This is to make the ingress actually work.
     StatefulSet- I understand this as a feature (opposed to regular Deployment) that is used to maintain unique, non-replaceable identifiers for the pods it creates.
     DaemonSet- Another feature that makes sure that runs copies of the pod you specify on all nodes that are available.